rnburn/lightstep-proposal/Tracer-C++.md

    [one](https://github.com/martinmoene/variant-lite) would work).
-Given how common type erasure is in the OpenTracing APIs (also used for logging), this would probably be the better long-term solution, but if the goal is to make more minimal changes initially it could be accomplished by just adding overloads for each of the tag value types.
+Given how common type erasure is in the OpenTracing APIs (also used for logging), this would probably be the better long-term solution; but if the goal is to make more minimal changes initially, it could be accomplished by just adding overloads for each of the tag value types.
 (Also proposed as part of this [PR](https://github.com/jquinn47/opentracing-cpp/blob/1b915dabcdb3c93ca8f2db71ae1efc4350431c8a/opentracing/span.h#L20)).
 2. *Support followsFrom relations and multiple span references.* Only a